Radiology’s Role in the Patient Experience

 At BWH, we believe that patient comments provide a wealth of knowledge for specific interventions that can improve the patient experience.
 But patient feedback needs to be part of a larger initiative; and the process of eliciting comments needs to be organized.

 Neena Kapoor is the Quality and Safety Officer, Department of Radiology; Brigham and Women’s Hospital; Assistant Professor, Harvard Medical School.
 She delivered a presentation of the hospital’s Patient Experience Initiative at RSNA 2019.
+Read more results from the study in the article in the American Journal of Roentgenology.

 Read more about radiology’s role in the patient experience: